 With a 529 college savings account, you contribute money for future education costs.
 That money grows tax-deferred and can be withdrawn tax-free when used to pay for qualified education expenses.
 That includes things like tuition, fees and room and board.
 Prepaid tuition plans, on the other hand, allow you to set aside money for college at locked-in tuition rates.

 Every state, except for Wyoming, offers at least one 529 plan.
-You don’t have to be a resident of a particular state to contribute to that state’s plan.
+You don’t have to be a resident of a particular state to contribute to that state’s plan, but using your own state’s plan may give you a state tax benefit.
 Each state plan can establish its own annual and lifetime contribution limits.
 Money held in a 529 plan can be invested in mutual funds, index funds and other securities.

 529 Plan Custodial vs. Individual Ownership